Mahesh100/Spring-Java-Framwork/README.md

 ***Prefix and Suffix in Spring***
 -The InternalResourceViewResolver allows mapping webpages with requests. /hello is requested, DispatcherServlet will forward the request to the prefix + viewname + suffix = /WEB-INF/jsp/hello.
+-The two interfaces which are important to the way Spring handles views are ViewResolver and View .